JimHagan/docs-website/src/content/docs/new-relic-solutions/observability-maturity/operational-efficiency/telemetry-data-governance.md

   - New in app user experiences
   - Architecture Refactors (Maintain Old & New)
   - Feature adopted over time
+- Efficency Efforts (Reduction of Telemetry Ingest)
+  - Adding drop filters for certain telemetry
+  - Reducing the number of attributes and tags attached to telemetry
+  - Moving from a less efficient collection agent (i.e., Prometheus exporter) to a more efficient one (i.e., NR APM)

 If your business operation is growing it makes sense to factor in growth.
 It wouldn't make sense to deploy a system and expect cloud compute costs to be flat despite growing users 20% or adding 2 times more products in a year.
 This attention to growth drivers is no different.